kleon919/marqet-wifi/README.md

 # Marqet WiFi
-Marqet Wi-Fi is an app which will be used from a captive portal.
+A web app which is offering realtime survey results